 Fancy irrigation systems are no longer felt to be conducive to a vision for sustainable energy use.
 Therefore, it is best to choose plants that can fend for themselves a little more through the summer, rather than those that are high maintenance.

 With space limited, people are beginning to see the garden as an extra room in the house.
 One of the better ways to increase the value of your home is to create a space outside your house that can be a viable living space too.
 A lot of people are choosing comfortable garden furniture and dressing these with cushions.
 There are new and elaborate outdoor cooking areas that include stove-like barbeque equipment.
-If you want to follow the trends, then your disposable aluminium tray barbeque may not be up to spec in 2020!
+If you want to follow the trends, then your disposable aluminium tray barbeque or fire bowl may not be up to spec in 2020!

 The sculptured finish is not the look for 2020.
 There is a move towards a more artisanal look, with irregular slabs and drystone walls making a surge in popularity.
 Porcelain paving is particularly popular – or something that looks like an authentic stone just plucked from the ground.
 The less structured walling also allows for vertical gardening, with plants tucked amongst the rubble like stones.
 This is a softer, much more natural look than some of the modernist and highly symmetrical designs that were once popular.